 When the days turn grayand the world looks cold and unkind,your tentative, tender, timid trustis then thrust back on itself.

 When there is no further way forwardand your old life has lost its lusteryour faith will find new pathsto new heavens never dreamt of.

 What was foreign and hostile to you,you will find nested in your inmost center.You give your destiny another name,throw your arms around it.

 Whatever seemed to beat you down,now shows its friendship freely, provides inspiration,serves as a guide, as a messenger,to call you always toward greater heights.

 The poetry of Marianne Moore (a contemporary of Hesse but continents apart) is a thoughtful collection to read in tandem.
 She projects a heroic effort to care, to pay attention, that could be a response to Hesse’s outstretched need.

 Companion Hesse’s vital verse with 2,000-year-old essays on the interconnectedness of all things from Roman Emperor Marcus Aurelius or with Emerson’s Transcendental philosophy that nature unites and uplifts us.

-It also dances beautifully with the contemplative self-acceptance laid out in Kakuzo Okakura’s 1906 The Book of Tea.
-The great scholar writes: “Those who cannot feel the littleness of great things in themselves are apt to overlook the greatness of little things in others.”
+Hesse’s poetry also dances beautifully with the contemplative self-acceptance laid out in Kakuzo Okakura’s 1906 The Book of Tea.
+The Japanese scholar writes: “Those who cannot feel the littleness of great things in themselves are apt to overlook the greatness of little things in others.”
 Oftentimes, I think Hesse had no other purpose.